-Fitness culture has exploded in America, with 55 percent of Americans in 2015 exercising at least three times per week, the highest percentage ever, according to a July survey from Gallup Inc., which has been measuring that metric since 2008.
+Fitness culture has exploded in America, with 54 percent of Americans exercising at least three times per week, according to a survey from Gallup Inc., which has been measuring that metric since 2008.

-“I usually just pick the one that looks the best and is most comfortable,” said Jennifer Lee, 23, at a Target outside San Jose, Calif., earlier this month.
+“I usually just pick the one that looks the best and is most comfortable,” said Jennifer Lee, 23, at a Target outside San Jose, California.
 Lee, a petite college student, says she runs three to four times per week and also does light weight training.

 “I’ve never really given the specifics of the shoe much thought beyond aesthetics,” she said.

 The most basic, must-have knowledge for choosing a shoe is foot size, which changes over time, even for adults, Dr. Buchanan said.

 “First thing we always tell everybody is, make sure your foot is measured by a professional.
 Particularly, the older athletes,” Dr. Buchanan said.
 “Typically as we get older our foot will flatten a little, and it’ll get a little longer and wider.
 I just saw someone, in his 60s, he wore a size 10 all his life.
 Now he wears a size 12.
 If you don’t adapt, you will have foot problems.”

 Understanding the shape of your foot is also important.

 There are three basic types of running shoes to choose from, depending on the shape of your foot:

 - Cushioning shoes are for runners with higher arches, a condition known as underpronation.